 Sleep and Weight Loss

 Mention sleep in our modern world and people tend to associate those people getting less sleep, as productive and hardworking.
-Laziness and a lack of motivation is associated with sleeping longer.
+On the other side of the coin, laziness and a lack of motivation is associated with sleeping longer.

 However, recent studies about sleep deprivation correlate a lack of sleep with weight gain and other health ailments.
 Many studies demonstrate quality sleep is a key factor to living a healthier, longer life.